People ask me a lot, “what pose is good for back pain (or neck pain, or knee pain, or…)?”

 What direction do you want to go with THIS breath?

-If you ever experience back pain, you can access my free self-paced program “Happy Back in 5” with rescue poses, simple alignment actions and a 5-minute daily practices.
-Part of the 2-week free trial of Ma Yoga Living Membership.
+If you ever have back pain, you can access my free self-paced program “Happy Back in 5” with rescue poses, simple alignment actions and a 5-minute daily practices.
+It’s included in the 2-week free trial of Ma Yoga Living Membership.